miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 decentralized future-proofing toolset.
-They're the ones that let you feel "craft" in tech and allow your muscle skills to improve over the years without the carpet being pulled out from under you by vendors trying to make money off you&#151;or just change for the sake of change.
+They're the ones that let you feel "craft" in tech and allow your muscle skills to improve over the years without the carpet being pulled out from under you by vendors trying to make money off you—or just change for the sake of change.
 You'll often hear expressed change comes so fast that you have to spend all your energy just keeping up with everything.
 Only true to a point.
 It's not like I think you should keep your head in the sand (I am using Cursor AI, after all), but you'll notice there's